mphogan1/FearConditioningDOI/README.md

-'analysis_code' contains the Python scripts used to generate and play visual stimuli used during pilot experiments
+'analysis_code' contains the Python scripts used to generate and play visual stimuli used during pilot experiments and for future use fear conditioning experiments

 'probe_recovery_system' contains the .stl files of the custom case designed to be used with Neuopixels 1.0 probes and the R2Drive